apphud/swiftui-example-world-time/README.md

-This is an example code for this article: [LINK]
+This is an example code for this article: https://blog.apphud.com/swiftui-tutorial/